hridyeshh/Portfolio/README.md

 - Go to the Contact section (“Let’s connect.”)
 - Type your question in the search bar (e.g., “What experience do you have at any_company?”)
-- Receive a formatted answer with a summary and bullet points, with numbers highlighted in yellow

 ### Resume & Contact